 I am the farthest thing from a germaphobic person but I also feel that exposing an infant to the vast array of germs that they will encounter is a bit of a gamble.
 The Magic Kingdom alone has about 52,000 visitors a day from all over the world.
 That is a whole lot of people coming in with a whole lot of germs from a whole lot of different places.

-Not having your infant with will also make it easier to connect and make memories with your older children or whom ever you are traveling with.
+Not having your infant will also make it easier to connect and make memories with your older children or whoever you are traveling with.

 As I said, this is mostly for those parents who are feeling guilty about not taking their infant with them.
 We went twice with our older kids, leaving the baby with grandparents.
 We were all happy and I never regretted it.
 If taking your baby with is non-negotiable for you or there is no other option, do it!
 There are a lot of great tips out there for making it easier to take the babe.
 I have some helpful information about making a stroller decision for your trip here.